blockchainsllc/in3-docs/docs/benchmarkSummary.rst

  Install JMeter on Mac OS With HomeBrew

-    1. Open a Mac Terminal, where we will be running all the commands.
+    1. Open a Mac Terminal where we will be running all the commands

     2. First, check to see if HomeBrew is installed on your Mac by executing this command.
 You can either run brew help or brew -v

-    3. If HomeBrew is not installed, run the following command to install HomeBrew on Mac
+    3. If HomeBrew is not installed, run the following command to install HomeBrew on Mac:

        .. code-block:: sh

           ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
           Once HomeBrew is installed, we can continue to install JMeter.

-    4. To install JMeter without the extra plugins, run the following command
+    4. To install JMeter without the extra plugins, run the following command:

       .. code-block:: sh

         brew install jmeter

-    5. To install JMeter with all the extra plugins, run the following command
+    5. To install JMeter with all the extra plugins, run the following command:

        .. code-block:: sh